daniel3735928559/wip-ulam/README.md

 12,13 (3.141592, 1847.9732996138823)
 ```

-We note that alpha_{2,3} is different from that in Steinberger.
+We note that alpha_{2,3} is different from that in Steinerberger.
 Unclear whether this is a programming error or another peak or what.

 ### 20151231 Frequency of a_n as a small summand, revisited